 How to make a hydroponic solution

-There are two main types of hydroponic solutions: dry and liquid.
+To make hydroponic solution, there are two main types of hydroponic solutions: dry and liquid.
 When planting in a dry hydroponic system, the soil is replaced with a material that allows for water to drip through to the roots, like coconut husks or rocks.
 The solution is either pure water or a combination of water and nutrients, which can be bought at your local gardening shop.
-A liquid hydroponic solution typically uses rockwool or perlite as the growing medium instead of soil.
+A liquid hydroponic solution typically uses Rockwool or perlite as the growing medium instead of soil.
 The nutrients are mixed with the solution before it is fed to the plants.

 Best time to plant: Anytime